WPP-Public/Potato-ACE/src/ace/components/select/README.md

 ### Listened for events

-Listbox listens for the following events, which should be dispatched by the user's code on the specific `ace-listbox` element.
+Select listens for the following events, which should be dispatched on the specific `ace-listbox` element.

 #### Update options